ZilongJas/Security-Best-Practices/SELinux/SELinux.md

 - ubuntu runs apparmor
 - developed by NSA, now open source
 - help prevent all sorts of attacks
+- Discretionary access control, which focuses its permissions on groups and users
+- Mandatory access control focuses on rules that grant permissions to specific processes

 ___
 ### Enabling / Disabling SELinux
 - `sudo getenforce` check if enforced